wymp/ts-dsl-queries/README.md

 not being abused.

-To that end, this library codifies a general "parse tree" data structure written in JSON that can be used to easily understand an incoming query.
+To that end, this library codifies a general "parse tree" data structure written in JSON that can be used to (relatively) easily understand an incoming query.
 The query would take the form of

 - A single `QueryLeaf` object;
 - A single `QueryNode` object (assumes 'and') with one or more `QueryLeaf`s; or